DanjelPiDev/CSharpHamster/README.md

 If UnityHub is running, your application should look like this:
 ![UnityHub](https://drive.google.com/uc?export=view&id=1VSR71zn3Suo9ihXuKVvc4_hnSVyh5fy5)

 Now press on the upper right corner the button "Open", you have to choose the unpacked folder of this project.
-Thats it!
+That's it!
 ### Version
 It can happen that after importing this project with the steps above, that Unity will show you a warning message because you own a different Unity-Engine version, just select "Choose Version" and select the version you have installed.